getify/You-Dont-Know-JS/this & object prototypes/ch3.md

 These built-ins have the appearance of being actual types, even classes, if you rely on the similarity to other languages such as Java's `String` class.

 But in JS, these are actually just built-in functions.
-Each of these functions can be used as a constructor (that is, a function call with the `new` operator), with the result being a newly *constructed* object of the sub-type in question.
+Each of these built-in functions can be used as a constructor (that is, a function call with the `new` operator -- see Chapter 2), with the result being a newly *constructed* object of the sub-type in question.
 For instance:

 ```js
 var strPrimitive = "I am a string";